schu/wireguard-cni/README.md

 # wireguard-cni

-Status: alpha, work in progress
+Status: alpha, use with caution

 wireguard-cni is a CNI plugin for [WireGuard](https://www.wireguard.com/).

 ## Installation

-Configure the apiserver endpoint that `wg-cni` should use.
-Example:
+Configure the apiserver endpoint that `wg-cni` should use to query
+configuration:

 ```
-kubectl -n kube-system create configmap wg-cni-env --from-literal=KUBERNETES_APISERVER_ENDPOINT=https://10.76.188.104:6443
+kubectl -n kube-system create configmap wg-cni-env --from-literal=KUBERNETES_APISERVER_ENDPOINT=https://<IP_ADDRESS>:<PORT>
 ```

 Install wg-cni and its kubeconfig file on all nodes in the cluster: